 Japanese scientist Dr Minoru Shirota selected and cultivated the Lactobacillus casei bacteria.
 He developed a method of growth in milk and distributed the small bottles by ladies with the goal of improving the health of the people and prevent infectious disease.6

-Most recently, common practice for delivery of probiotics is a four-step process:
+Most recently, a common practice for the delivery of probiotics is a four-step process:

 - Grow the bacteria up in a liquid state

 - Centrifuge the bacteria off away from the growth medium